-How is it at one extreme, some three years can do abstract maths in their heads, while at the other extreme, some five years olds can't reliably real count to five.
+Why is it, at one extreme, some three years can do abstract maths in their heads, while at the other extreme, some five years olds can't reliably count to five.

-I'll retell a conversation as best I remember it, just so you realize what is possible... because it stunned me.
+I'll retell a conversation as best I remember it, just so you realize what's possible... because it stunned me.

 One day I was driving down the road and I had my three year old in the back of my car.
-His older brother had commenced school and was learning his first lot of multiplication tables that being x 2.
+His older brother had been learning his first lot of multiplication tables, that being x 2.

 'Two lots of two... that's four isn't it Mum?
-Two fingers up on each hand.
+He held two fingers up on each hand.